 I occasionally post articles related to wellness and psychology on my website, my professional Facebook page or my professional Instagram I will from time to time post blogs regarding insights I have into wellness and the healing process.
 I may from time to time include my personal experiences as part of that work.
 When I include personal information it is for professional reasons and I disclose in accordance to the BCACC Code of Ethics.

 I have no expectation that you as a client will want to follow my public Professional pages.
 Comments have been disabled on my website but are available on my professional Fracebook page.
-However, if you use an easily recognizable name on Twitter or Facebook and I happen to notice that you’ve followed me there, we may briefly discuss it and its potential impact on our working relationship.
+However, if you use an easily recognizable name I happen to notice that you’ve followed me there, we may briefly discuss it and its potential impact on our working relationship.
 My primary concern is your privacy.
-If you share this concern, there are more private ways to follow me on Twitter (such as using an RSS feed or a locked Twitter list), which would eliminate your having a public link to my content.
 You are welcome to use your own discretion in choosing whether to follow me.

-I only follow other health professionals on Twitter and I do not follow current or former clients on blogs or Twitter.
+I do not follow current or former clients on blogs or social media.
 My reasoning is that I believe casual viewing of clients’ online content outside of the therapy hour can create confusion in regard to whether it’s being done as a part of your treatment or to satisfy my personal curiosity.